Puerto Rican poetry

 Enjoy Boricua.com‘s spotlight on Giannina Braschi, author of the famous Puerto Rican poem “Soy Boricua.”
 To read other famous Puerto Rican poems, visit The Literary Ladies Guide which illuminates the life and works of Julia de Burgos and other talented women writers from antiquity to today.
 Go to Poetry Foundation to read masterworks by Pedro Pietri such as Puerto Rican Obituary.

-Here are some of the influential Puerto Rican poets whose work is a vital part of contemporary American poetry:
+Here are some of the most influential Puerto Rican poets whose works are a vital part of contemporary American poetry scene.

-- Julia de Burgos: Though her main work was earlier, she is considered the contemporary foremother of the Nuyorican movement and one of the greatest poets of Latin America, whose themes of feminism and social justice deeply influence current poets.
+• Julia de Burgos: A forerunner of the Nuyorican movement and one of the greatest poets of Latin America, whose themes of feminism and social justice influence current poets.

-- Victor Hernández Cruz: The first Hispanic poet to be published by a mainstream U.S. publishing house (Random House) with his collection Snaps in 1969.
+• Victor Hernández Cruz: The first Puerto Rican poet to be published by a mainstream U.S. publishing house (Random House) with his collection Snaps in 1969.
+Chancellor Emeritus of Academy of American Poets.